richardbarran/django-minipub/README.rst

 ----------------------
 Here are some examples of Minipub at work:

-- `Minutes of the meetings of an association <http://www.saphra.org.uk/meetings/>`_.
-- `Controlling the publication of the Events at a well-known racetrack <http://www.silverstone.co.uk/events/>`_.
+- `Controlling the publication of the Events for a F1 racetrack <http://www.silverstone.co.uk/events/>`_.
 - `Controlling when job offers are displayed <http://www.ipglobal-ltd.com/en/about/careers/>`_.
+- `Minutes of the meetings of a residents association website <http://www.saphra.org.uk/meetings/>`_.

 Alternatives
 ------------